digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 This will create a file ``ledger-api-test-tool.jar`` in your current directory.

-You can alternatively build the tool from source via Bazel if you want to run the tool off the latest daml repo code
+You can alternatively build the tool from source via Bazel if you want to run the tool off the latest daml repo HEAD code

 .. code-block:: shell